translate/pootle/docs/server/installation.rst

 If the desired path exists, you will be prompted for whether to overwrite the old configuration.
 Passing the ``--noinput`` flag assumes a negative answer.

-This default configuration is enough to initially experiment with Pootle but **it's highly discouraged and unsupported to use this configuration in a production environment**.
+.. warning:: This default configuration is enough to initially experiment with Pootle but **it's highly discouraged and unsupported to use this configuration in a production environment**.

 Also, the default configuration uses SQLite, which shouldn't be used for anything more than testing purposes.